Bone cement implantation syndrome

 • High-pressure pulsatile lavage to reduce intramedullary fat/marrow load

-• Drying canal; retrograde cement gun insertion; avoid excessive pressurisation where possible
+• Drying canal, retrograde cement gun insertion, avoid excessive pressurisation where possible

 • Venting (femoral vent hole) in selected high-risk cases to reduce intramedullary pressure